shrikantkalar023/TypeScript/README.md

-# Learning TypeScript
+# **Learning TypeScript**

-This is the repo i created and updated while learning TS.
+This is the repo i created and updated while learning TS. **-Shrikant Kalar**

-**-Shrikant Kalar**
+## Notes

+1. To dynamically assign properties to an object we use 'Index Signatures'.